About Us

 Respecting People and Communities

-At every stage of its journey from bean to bar, we want our chocolate to have a positive impact, which is why all of our cocoa comes from family-owned companies just like ours.
-By supporting small farms and local co-operatives and giving them a sense of ownership and pride in the finished product, we help ensure that the profits stay where they’re needed the most.
+At every stage of its journey from bean to bar, we want our chocolate to have a positive impact, which is why we work with Luker chocolate, to ensure all our cocoa comes from family-owned farms and local cooperatives.

-We also help and support the community by asking them what they need to make life better and then figure out how to make it happen.
-This includes partnering with the ASOPECA agricultural cooperative to help local farmers buy more land, contributing to a new cocoa fermentation system, or supporting them with job training for seventy young adults.
+We’ve chosen to pay an additional 5% premium for every kilo of chocolate we buy, to be reinvested in these cocoa growing communities for different projects which help our farmers and their families.
+Over the years, this has included partnering with a cooperative to help local farmers buy more land, contributing to a new cocoa fermentation system, or supporting them with job training for seventy young adults.
 Other times, the solutions might be small but can make a huge difference, like providing donkeys for children who live further away so that they can reach school more easily across challenging terrain.
+More recently, we’ve been part of a project called Choco Kids which has seen a number of children living in more challenging communities begin to learn about the positive impact of cocoa farming.

-We couldn’t do any of this without the people who buy our chocolate – and by doing so, make an investment in the future of people both at home and in a cocoa growing community in Colombia.
+We couldn’t do any of this without the people who buy our chocolate – and by doing so, make an investment in the future of people both at home and in our cocoa growing communities in Colombia.